-The CKFB distributes bags and bags of food to those in need.
-Right now the oragnization can use the help of TTTI families.
+The CKFP distributes bags and bags of food to those in need.
 On Sunday mornings they pack and distribute food to area elderly that are home bound.
-We would like volunteers for this mitzvah, which will be happening on a quarterly basis.
+On a quarterly basis we are bringing a group to help with this mitzvah.
 Please contact Lynn Harris for more information on this worthwhile family project. email@example.com or 216-514-8952

 The Transplant House of Cleveland is a non-profit organization with an important mission: to provide temporary, affordable housing in a home-like environment for organ transplant patients and their families while they visit Cleveland for medical care.
 They provide a cozy, welcoming home-away-from-home where transplant families can face medical challenges with the help and support of others.
 Accordingly, we are now providing a quarterly home cooked meal for the residents.
 Please contact Louis Innenberg at firstname.lastname@example.org if interested in joining in with us.

-We know it can be hard to find meaningful, engaging volunteer experiences for our children especially as they prepare for B'nai Mitzvah.
+We know it can be hard to find meaningful, engaging volunteer experiences for our children especially as they prepare for B’nai Mitzvah.
 That is why we have launched our 5th & 6th Grade Mitzvah Corp so our students can sample a variety of volunteer opportunities.
 This is enrichment opportunity outside of class time.
-Upcoming activities include going to Stone Gardens on 2/9/17, the Geauga Humane Society Rescue Village on 3/7/17, The Horovitz YouthAbility Program & Mandel Jewish Day School Garden on 4/9/17, and the Cleveland Kosher Food Bank in May.
-Please contact Iree Reich at email@example.com for futher info.
+Past activities have included going to Stone Gardens, the Geauga Humane Society Rescue Village, The Horovitz YouthAbility Program & Mandel Jewish Day School Garden, and the Cleveland Kosher Food Bank.
+Please contact Iree Reich at firstname.lastname@example.org for futher info.

 The Caring Congregation Initiative is a program that provides a meal to families during a time of need.
 This includes many different circumstances, such as: after the death of a loved one, when someone returns from a hospital stay, after the birth of a baby, during a challenging family transition – or any other time when you may need a meal, or feel as though someone else may need one.
 The Temple’s G’milut Chasidim Caring Corps is ready to help out!
 If you need a meal, or you know someone else that does please contact Cyndi Wilson: 216-831-3233 x.
 114 or, email@example.com.
 You can also join the “Caring Corps” and volunteer to prepare a meal when needed!